-- 6.3.4.2.
-This marking was created to identify information that is unclassified when imported from an external source but might be protected if associated with NSA/CSS.
-This banner can be found with other approved classification banners ("go image," then click on the "class/" link). - 6.3.4.3.
-Completely UNCLASSIFIED imported documents in a format that does not allow for editing (e.g., PDF) may be hosted on NSANet in their native form without the otherwise-required banner.

-6.4.
-Classified computer media such as USB sticks, hard drives, CD ROMs, and diskettes shall be marked to indicate the highest overall classification of the information contained within the media.
+- 2) This marking was created to identify information that is unclassified when imported from an external source but might be protected if associated with NSA/CSS.
+This banner can be found with other approved classification banners ("go class-banner"). - 3) Completely UNCLASSIFIED imported documents in a format that does not allow for editing (e.g., PDF) may be hosted on NSAWeb in their native form without the otherwise-required banner. - 28.
+Classified computer media such as USB sticks, hard drives, CD ROMs, and diskettes shall be marked to indicate the highest overall classification of the information contained within the media and a classification authority block, if applicable.